Wachbataillon: Recruitment

 Since 2009, the 1./WachBtl BMVg staff- and supply company has admitted female personnel.
 In the Großer Zapfenstreich for Karl-Theodor zu Guttenberg in March 2011, the first female soldier performed the role of torchbearer.
-Until the end of conscription in Germany in July 2011, about 80 percent of Wachbataillon's personnel were conscripts.
+Until the end of conscription in Germany in July 2011, about 80 per cent of Wachbataillon's personnel were conscripts.
 The requirements for Wachbataillon personnel were relaxed to a body height ranging from 1.75 m up to 2.00 m, no visible visual aids and having a good general fitness.
 In March 2012 the first female officer took command of a platoon of the Wachbataillon.

 The soldiers of the Wachbataillon are from all three German armed services (i.e. army, navy and air force) and have the uniforms from all forces at their disposal to be able to perform any drill mission on every occasion.
 Green berets are used for army uniform, the (dark) blue beret for air force and the navy wears traditionally the sailor suit (Matrosenanzug).
 The beret badge for army and air force uniform shows the letter "W" as an abbreviation for Wachbataillon.